 Grenen is the northernmost point of Denmark.
 This is where the North Sea meets the Baltic sea.
 This natural phenomen is easily visible to the naked eye.
 A walk on the huge sand beach is definitely worth the detour and once you are in the area, don’t forget to make a stop in Skagen, the nearest town.
 While Grenen can be a bit busy during the summer season, beginning of May, we found ourselves almost alone on the beaches nearby.

-3. Den Gamles By in Aarhus – travelling in time
+3. Den Gamle By in Aarhus – travelling in time

 4. Rabjerg MilE – Denmark’s biggest migrating dune